-The fan is equipped with a built-in thermostat.
-Select your comfort setting and the fan will automatically turn on and off as your trailer heats up and cools down.
+The fan is equipped with a built-in thermostat and rain sensor.
+Select the thermostat setting and the fan will automatically turn on and off as your trailer heats up and cools down.
 When the rain sensor becomes wet the dome will close automatically and shut the fan off.
-Once the sensor has dried out the dome will reopen and the fan will restart.
+Some models will automatically open and run once the sensor is dry.
+Some models will beep when buttons are pressed to indicate the sensor is wet and needs to dry before operating.